-When unused flexible spending account (FSA) balances are forfeited back to employers under the “use-it-or-lose-it” rule, employers have several options for what they can do with the money.
-Here is what employers need to know after first covering some necessary background information.
+When unused flexible spending account (FSA) balances are forfeited back to employers under the “use-it-or-lose-it” rule, employers have several options for what they can do with the FSA carryover money.
+Here is what employers need to know about FSAs and flexible spending account rollover rules after first covering some necessary background information.

 Flexible Spending Account Basics

-Under an employer-sponsored flexible spending account (FSA) plan, employees can elect to contribute a designated amount of their annual salary to their personal health care FSA or dependent-care FSA or both.
+Under an employer-sponsored flexible spending account (FSA) plan, employees can elect to contribute a designated amount of their annual salary to their personal healthcare FSA, dependent-care FSA, or both.

 For a dependent-care FSA, the maximum amount that can be contributed is $5,000 (latest figure available).
 For a married employee, the $5,000 cap represents the maximum amount that both spouses can together contribute.

 Employee annual FSA contribution amounts are withheld in installments from their paychecks.
-Employees can then use their FSA money to cover qualifying out-of-pocket medical expenses (such as amounts paid to satisfy health insurance deductibles and co-pays and amounts paid for prescription drugs, dental care and vision care) and qualifying out-of-pocket dependent-care expenses.
-The amounts withheld from employee paychecks are treated as a salary reduction for federal income tax, Social Security tax and Medicare tax purposes (and usually for state income tax purposes too).
+Employees can then use their FSA money (including FSA carryover money from the previous year) to cover qualifying out-of-pocket medical expenses (such as amounts paid to satisfy health insurance deductibles and copays and amounts paid for prescription drugs, dental care, and vision care) and qualifying out-of-pocket dependent-care expenses.
+The amounts withheld from employee paychecks are treated as a salary reduction for federal income tax, Social Security tax, and Medicare tax purposes (and usually for state income tax purposes too).
 Reimbursements from FSAs to cover qualified out-of-pocket expenses are tax-free to employees.

 The Use-It-Or-Lose-It Rule

 For employees, the main downside to an FSA is the use-it-or-lose-it rule.
-If the employee fails to incur enough qualified expenses to drain his or her FSA each year, any leftover balance generally reverts back to the employer.
+If the employee fails to incur enough qualified expenses to drain his or her FSA each year, any leftover balance generally reverts back to the employer, so there generally is no flexible spending account rollover.
 However, there are two exceptions to the use-it-or-lose-it rule.

 - An FSA plan can allow a grace period of up to 2 1/2 months.
 For a calendar-year FSA plan, that gives employees up to March 15 of the following year to incur enough expenses to soak up their unused FSA balances from the previous year.
 (Most FSA plans are operated on a calendar-year basis.)

-- A health care FSA plan can allow employees to carry over up to $500 of unused balances from one year to the next.
-However, if the $500 carryover privilege is allowed, the health care FSA cannot also offer the grace-period deal.
-In other words, a health care FSA plan can offer either the carryover privilege or the grace-period deal, but not both.
+- A healthcare FSA plan can allow employees to carry over up to $500 of unused balances from one year to the next.
+However, if the $500 FSA carryover privilege is allowed, the healthcare FSA cannot also offer the grace-period deal.
+In other words, the plan can offer either the FSA carryover privilege or the grace-period deal, but not both.

-- Dependent-care FSAs cannot allow the carryover privilege, but they can allow the grace period.
+- Dependent-care FSAs cannot allow the FSA carryover privilege, but they can allow the grace period.

 Employer Options for Forfeited FSA Balances